xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 After learning about the basics of a webpage and a webmap, we will start to actually build a simple webmap from scratch.

-But before everything, we need to fork [this repository](https://github.com/luyuliu/UCGIS-Fullstack-Geovisualization-Workshop) and click on the "fork" button to the right.
-Now you should have a repository with the same name but under your username.
-We will do everything in **your own forked repository**.
-Your own repo's URL should look like `https://github.com/[yourusername]/UCGIS-Fullstack-Geovisualization-Workshop`

-After cloned your repo, go to GitHub desktop and log in with your credential.
-We will need to add your repo to your local machine.
-To do this:
-- Click on *file* in the banner menu.
-- Click *clone repository*.
-- Find the repo .`UCGIS-Fullstack-Geovisualization-Workshop` in the list, or, search in the search bar.
-- Specify the location.
-You can also just leave to the default.
-- Click *clone* button.
-Then the software will clone your repo to the local disk.
-- The GitHub Desktop will ask you *"how are you planning to use this fork?"*.
-You should answer *"For my own purposes"*.

-Then you can click on *"Open in Visual Studio Code"* and *"Show in explorer"* to open the repo in your VSCode and the file explorer.
+You can first open your GitHub Desktop and choose your cloned repo.
+Click on *"Open in Visual Studio Code"* and *"Show in explorer"* to open the repo in your VSCode and the file explorer.

 ## Create files
 ### Create HTML